gpantel/MolPainter/README.md

     - max_iterations = *integer*, maximum number of attempts to insert a solvent molecule to the lattice before aborting.
     - rotate = *lower case boolean*, boolean to enable random 3D rotations of solvent molecules. ("true", not "True". "false", not "False")

+In addition to the i/o file, MolSolvator has additional command line actions

+* Command line actions
+    - *-zeroz*, translates the system such that min(*z*) = solvent lattice spacing / 2, following solvation.
+    - *-centerc*, translates the system such that <x,y,z> = 0,0,0, following solvation.

 ## Installation

 Install locally via setup, for testing: